Loved (video game): Release and reception

 Loved was published as freeware onto Newgrounds and Kongregate, as well as Ocias's official website, on 14 June 2010.
 Since its release, the game has received sizeable praise and scrutiny from players, with some responding reminiscently over it.
 Duncan Geere of Wired dubbed it "great high-brow lunchtime gaming" that exploits the paradox of video games being supposedly a better medium than music and films, despite most gamers being compliant by design.
 Writing for Rock, Paper, Shotgun, Kieron Gillen called the atmosphere "genuinely oppressive" and the game's cogitation between free will and control "really quite excellent".
 A review in the Italian magazine Dude named it one of their top 16 favourite independent games.
+Outlet The A.V.
+Club rated the game a B, noting the game's open interpretation and themes of obedience and rebellion, and claiming that "what it lacks in subtlety, it makes up for with interesting aesthetic choices."

 In interviewing Ocias, Justin Kranzl of Gamasutra called the experience of playing the game challenging of the "assumptions people may hold about the respective weight of narrative and play mechanics".
 Kris Ligman of PopMatters called the controls frustrating and "only just playable", but disregarded this as "all it needs in order to work".
 Chris Priestman of Kill Screen found the game provoking of "gut reactions" and noted a sexual undercurrent throughout it.
 Referred to by Gillen, Michael Rose of IndieGames.com called the controls "a little wonky", but concluded that it was "definitely worth giving a go".
 Tim W. of the same website ranked the game second place of the top 10 browser platformers of 2010.
 Rose later published in his book 250 Indie Games You Must Play that the game is worth playing twice to see the alternative endings based on the player's decisions.
 Writing for the official website of G4, Brittany Vincent called the game "especially curious" in its depiction of a dominant and submissive relationship and a "fantastic case" of the medium "pushing the margins of human emotion".